sugarcoat/sugarcoat/README.md

 Default: `null`

 Directory to which Sugarcoat will output the results.
 This path is relative to `cwd`.
 Sugarcoat will create any directories that do not already exist.

-### `format` ###

-Type: `String`
-Optional: `true`
-Default: `null`

-Format will allow you to change the return value from Sugarcoat's `Promise`.
-The two options are `'json'` or `'html'`.
-When used with the `--output` flag in the CLI, Sugarcoat will return the format you selected directly in your CLI.
-If you are running Sugarcoat as a module, the return value from the `Promise` will be the selected format. *Note: This is best when used with the CLI's `--output` flag.*

 ### `log` ###